Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Simulation Results

-After generating the channels using QuaDRiGa, we use equation \eqref{eq:iterative_equation_to_obtain_Mk} to obtain the channel power matrices $\boldsymbol{\Omega}_k$.
-Furthermore, we compute the empirical temporal correlation coefficients $\alpha_k(n)$ and $\beta_k$ from the sample of channel matrices.
-With the channel power matrices $\boldsymbol{\Omega}_k$ and the temporal correlation coefficient $\beta_k$, we are able to perform Algorithms 1 and 2.
+where $\mathbf{h}_{km(i+n)}$ denotes the channel whose location is $n$ blocks after the $i$-th block on the $m$-th subframe, and $M_s$ is the number of used subframes.
+We then obtain the channel power matrices $\boldsymbol{\omega}_k$ from the sample of channel matrices.
+With the channel power matrices $\boldsymbol{\omega}_k$ and the temporal correlation coefficient $\alpha_{kn}$, we are able to perform Algorithms 1 and 2.
 Fig.~\ref{fig:Capacity_64Tx_9user_1Rx_NLOS_5_Det} plots the sum-rate performance of Algorithms 1 and 2, the RZF precoder and the SLNR precoder for the considered massive MIMO downlink.
-The length of one slot is set to $0.5$ ms. For Algorithm 1, the deterministic equivalent method is used to compute the expectations in Step 3.
-To show the impact of channel aging, the speed of the users are set to $30$, $120$ and $250$ km/h.
+The length of one subframe is set to $1$ ms. The number of the blocks is set as $N_b=7$.
+The imperfect CSI was caused by channel aging, which was related to the moving speeds of the users.
+To show the impact of imperfect CSI, the speed of the users are set to $30$, $120$ and $240$ km/h.
 The fine factors of sampled directional cosines are set as $F_x=F_z=2$.
 The number of iterations is $20$.
 We use the RZF precoders as the initial values of Algorithms 1 and 2.
 From Fig.~\ref{fig:Capacity_64Tx_9user_1Rx_NLOS_5_Det}, we observe that the performance of Algorithms 1 and 2 are almost the same, and Algorithm 2 outperforms the RZF precoder and the SLNR precoder significantly at all three cases.
-The sum-rate of Algorithm 2 is about $1.25$ times of that of the RZF precoder at SNR=$20$dB for the $30$kmph case.
-It increases to $1.98$ and $3.26$ times of that of the RZF precoder for the latter two cases.
-Meanwhile, the sum-rate of Algorithm 2 is about $1.06$, $1.48$ and $2.28$ times of that of the SLNR precoder for the $30$, $120$ and $250$ km/h cases.
-The results show that the performance gain of robust linear precoders are more significant in high speed scenario.
+The sum-rate of Algorithm 2 is about $1.34$ times of that of the RZF precoder at SNR=$20$dB for the $30$kmph case.
+It increases to $2.01$ and $3.07$ times of that of the RZF precoder for the latter two cases.
+Meanwhile, the sum-rate of Algorithm 2 is about $1.07$, $1.41$ and $2.09$ times of that of the SLNR precoder for the $30$, $120$ and $240$ km/h cases.
+The results show that the performance gain of robust linear precoders are more significant in high mobility scenario.